Accelerynt-Security/AS-Block-Hash-in-Defender/README.md

 * **Key Vault Name**: Enter the name of the key vault referenced in [Create an Azure Key Vault Secret](https://github.com/Accelerynt-Security/AS-Block-Hash-in-Defender#create-an-azure-key-vault-secret).

-* **Secret Name**: Enter the name of the key vault Secret created in [Create an Azure Key Vault Secret](https://github.com/Accelerynt-Security/AS-Block-Hash-in-Defender#create-an-azure-key-vault-secret).
+* **Key Vault Secret Name**: Enter the name of the key vault Secret created in [Create an Azure Key Vault Secret](https://github.com/Accelerynt-Security/AS-Block-Hash-in-Defender#create-an-azure-key-vault-secret).

 Towards the bottom, click on "**Review + create**".